Hey heads up: This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 If you are thinking about adding an electric fireplace to your home, I have a few pieces of info for you that I learned during this process.
 Electric inserts like these can be directly wired or plugged into an outlet.
 Essentially, electric fireplaces are just fancy space heaters and space heaters like this should be on their own dedicated circuit for safety.
 If you have an older home like ours, you may not have grounded, 3-prong outlets and that’s also a problem.
 We are addressing these issues with an electrician and won’t be using the fireplace for heat until we have a safer electrical solution in place.

-Just like in our guest bedroom, our master bedroom works best with a layout that places the bed under/in front of the windows.
+Just like in our guest bedroom, our main bedroom works best with a layout that places the bed under/in front of the windows.
 The trick for placing a bed in front of a window and having it look intentional is picking the right bed or headboard.
 A piece that lets the light shine through (think spindles in wood or metal or a woven rattan headboard) will complement the windows.
 Alternately, you can choose a low bed or headboard that hits just under the window or at the same height as the window sill.
 I have wanted the Perkins Spindle Bed from Rejuvenation since I first saw it in Emily Henderson’s bedroom reveal.
 I chose the white oak because I wanted to add lightness and contrast between wood tones and in this room.

 For our new and improved bedroom, I originally wanted 2 rugs for the two “zones” in the room – the bed area and the fireplace area.
 A few kind internet friends asked me – hey – why not just 1 rug?
 And then I asked everyone to weigh in on stories and the answer was “please, just 1 rug!”
 So I set to searching the internet high and low for the right giant rug.
 It wasn’t easy but I found a great vintage overdyed rug at my favorite traditional rug source, eCarpetGallery.